nbba-dev/nbba-dev.github.io/README.md

 # Changelog

+## 1.2.0 — Jun 2022

+### New Features
+- TODO - allow MVP roll and register that

+### Bugfixes
+- Guided matches
+  - TODO - Fix fan factor update when it is a tie

+---

 ## 1.1.0 — Feb 2022

 ### New Features
 - Go back one turn
 - Allow skipping fan factor update only on friendly games
-- TODO - allow MVP roll and register that

 ### Bugfixes
 - Guided matches
   - Correctly update initial fans, instead of continously increasing the fans number when modifying the roll
   - Skip pre-game now works
-  - TODO - Fix fan factor update when it is a tie

 ---